 All proposals are routed for approval by Kelley, via Kuali Coeus (KC).
 Please complete KC certifications promptly, as we are unable to route without all certifications having been complete.
 If answering "yes" to questions 2 through 13, provide an explanation to Kelley.

 - Travel (itemize domestic and international)*

-Individuals who are not Faculty, Senior Research Scientist, or Principal Research Scientist must ask Jackie Hewitt to request PI Status approval from the Dean's Office.
-Except for Chandra proposals, the PI Status Request must be sent to Jackie (cc: Kelley).
+Individuals who are not Faculty, Senior Research Scientist, or Principal Research Scientist must ask Jackie Hewitt to request PI Status approval from the Dean of Science.
+Each proposal will be dealt with on a case-by-case basis by the Director of MKI and the Dean.
+Except for Chandra Proposals, the PI Status request must be sent to Jackie with a cc: to Kelley.
 This should be done at least 15 business days prior to the sponsor deadline.
-Please identify the program/solicitation and provide the proposal title, the planned period of performance, a summary of the research, and a budget estimate.
+Please provide Jackie the program/solicitation, information, your proposal title, period of performance, summary of research, and budget estimate.

 On approved proposals, Research Scientists will be PI with a faculty member as Mentor.
 Postdocs will be named as Co-I, with their supervisor/faculty sponsor named as Administrative PI.